The key to protecting your boat and home from hurricanes is to get prepared well in advance of any threatening weather.

 The BoatUS Marine Insurance company wrote an excellent article on preparing boats for hurricanes.
 It discusses the various forces that can damage your boat during a hurricane.
 It then discusses the pros and cons of securing your boat ashore, at dock, in hurricane holes, on high-rise storage racks, on davits, on boat lifts, on trailers, at a mooring, at anchor or both.
 It provides step-by-step instruction on how to position your boat and arrange the lines for each of the possibilities.
 It also discusses other critical points that will help minimize the potential for damage during severe weather.

 How to Prepare Your Boat Lift

 We do not recommend securing your boat to the boat lift during a hurricane.
-A boat lift is not the ideal place to store your vessel during a hurricane, as it is possible for the storm surge to rise higher than your lift.
+A boat lift is not the ideal place to store your vessel during a hurricane, as the storm surge can rise higher than your lift.
 Furthermore, your boat has a lot of surface area relative to the piles and will greatly increase the wind force on the piles.
-Leaving the boat on the lift will increase the likelihood that hurricane force winds will break the piles (or lift them up out of the seabed) and cause your lift to collapse.
+Leaving the boat on the lift will increase the likelihood that hurricane-force winds will break the piles (or lift them out of the seabed) and cause your lift to collapse.